Fibroids are common and usually cause no symptoms. However, they can sometimes cause heavy periods, tummy (abdominal) swelling and urinary problems.

 How are fibroids diagnosed?

 If your fibroids are not causing any symptoms then treatment is not usually needed.
 Many women choose not to have treatment if they have symptoms that are not too bad.
 After the menopause, fibroids often shrink and symptoms tend to go or ease.
-You can change your mind and consider treatment if symptoms get worse.
+You can change your mind and consider treatment if symptoms become worse.
 Your doctor may advise you to have a repeat scan to assess the growth and size of your fibroids.

 Medication to improve symptoms